 Here is how the traditional bridal rite is carried out by the Ebira people.

-According to Ebira traditional marriage customs, a man never walks to his in-laws to inform them of his interest in their daughter; instead, his parents and mostly elderly women from his family do this.
+Traditional Ebira marriage norms dictate that a man never goes to his future in-laws to express his interest in their daughter; rather, his parents and, often, older ladies from his family do so.

-When all attributes have been met, a date is picked for the formal introduction of both families which is called “Ise Ewere”.
-During this event, gifts are given to the bride’s family which would consist of Forty-two tubers of yam, hot drinks, assorted wines, soda, Kola nuts etc.
+When all requirements are satisfied, a date is chosen for the “Ise Ewere” or formal introduction of both families.
+During this occasion, gifts are presented to the bride’s family, including 42 yam tubers, hot beverages, various wines, soda, Kola nuts, etc.

-“IDOZA” stands for the farming price, which the groom pays in place of physically going to work on the farm for his father-in-law as in the olden days.
+“IDOZA or The farming price,” is what the groom pays in place of physically working on the farm for his father-in-law as in the past.